RockefellerArchiveCenter/gdpr-report/index.md

 - Provide information and/or training to staff related to the privacy principles and rights of our users.

+## Footnotes

+[1]: The European Parliament and the Council of the European Union.
+“General Data Protection Regulation.”
+April 27, 2016.

 ## Bibliography and Additional Resources

+The European Parliament and the Council of the European Union.
+“General Data Protection Regulation.”
+April 27, 2016. https://eur-lex.europa.eu/eli/reg/2016/679/oj

 Amazon Web Services.
 “General Data Protection Regulation (GDPR) Center”. https://aws.amazon.com/compliance/gdpr-center/